DJ Tomekk: 2003–2013

+Nothing But You was a 2003 single released by Paul van Dyk in collaboration with the British group Hemstock & Jennings, featuring trance singer Jan Johnston and Kym on vocals.
+The song was a reissue of Hemstrong & Jennings' 2002 single Arctic, appeared with DJ Tomekk's remix, and was featured on the EA Games Fifa Football 2004 soundtrack and its Cirrus remix in Need For Speed: Underground 2.
+It reached number 14 on the UK Singles Chart and number 6 on the US Hot Dance Club Play.
+DJ Tomekk's production for Paul van Dyk was nominated for a Grammy Award.
+In 2003 Snap! released a remix of their global hit "Ooops Up" produced by DJ Tomekk as a single.

 In 2003, DJ Tomekk released with American rapper Kurupt the single "Ganxtaville Pt.
 III", which placed fifth on the German charts, as well as in the charts of Austria and Switzerland.
 He toured with his Boogie Down Berlin crew (DJ Noppe, Saeed, Trooper Da Don), where he completed about 150 appearances.

+In the following years, DJ Tomekk worked with artists such as MC Lyte, Xzibit, Noreaga, B-Tight, Montell Jordan, Truth Hurts, Horace Brown, Black Ivory and Harris on his new album Numma Eyns, which he finally released in 2005.

+2007 Missy Elliott's "Hot Boyz" maxi single was released with two DJ Tomekk remixes - one of which featured Nas.

 In 2008, Tomekk featured in the third series of German reality show Ich bin ein Star – Holt mich hier raus! but was evicted by RTL Television for making a Nazi salute and singing "Deutschland über Alles".
 In response, Tomekk stated his actions were clearly a joke that was not intended to incite racism, noting among other things that his wife is African.

 On the occasion of their 20th stage anniversary, DJ Tomekk and Kurtis Blow jointly released the single "The Legendary Hip Hop Sway" about 20 years DJ Tomekk and MC Kurtis under the label "Boogie Down Berlin" with a video and won the Music recording certification in gold.

+In 2013, American R&B singer and songwriter Dawn Richard released the single "Riot" with a Tomekk remix.

 2013–present

 DJ Tomekk renounced all drugs and began campaigning against drug use as a speaker, author and sponsor.

-In 2016, he released the single "Lonely" with Dante Thomas. and in 2019 the single "Never Give Up" with M.O.P.
+In 2016, he released the single "Lonely" with Dante Thomas and in 2019 the single "Never Give Up" with M.O.P.

+In 2020, his autobiography "Ich lebe für hip hop" was published by Random House (Heyne-Verlag) with a foreword by Kurtis Blow.

+In 2022, DJ Tomekk produced songs for the soundtrack of the American film "Kobe – The Legend of the 81-Point Game".
+The documentary looks at the life of Kobe Bryant.
+The single for the film "Ballin" by DJ Tomekk with Silla and Coolio, who died in September 2022, was released in November 2023.